DQuan759/Identifying-priority-areas-for-expanding-mental-health-facilities-with-mixed-integer-linear-programm/README.md

-This repository contains the code, data, and poster to accompany the paper 'Identifying priority areas for expanding mental health facilities with mixed integer linear programming' by Junyuan Quan 2022.
+This repository contains the code, data, and supplemental results to accompany the paper 'Identifying priority areas for expanding mental health facilities with mixed integer linear programming' by Junyuan Quan 2022.